GEMScienceTools/gmpe-smtk/README.md

 liability for use of the software.

-installation
+Installation
 ============

-The gmpe-smtk is built on top of the ([OpenQuake-engine](https//github.com/gem/oq-engine)).
+The gmpe-smtk is built on top of the [OpenQuake-engine](https//github.com/gem/oq-engine).

 To install the toolkit, and ensure that it is aligned with the OpenQuake-engine we recommend to install the OpenQuake-engine according to the instructions given for your specific operating system.
-The full installation instructions for OpenQuake can be found here: ([https://github.com/gem/oq-engine](https://github.com/gem/oq-engine)).
+The full installation instructions for OpenQuake can be found here: [https://github.com/gem/oq-engine](https://github.com/gem/oq-engine).

 Once the OpenQuake-engine is installed, the gmpe-smtk repository is cloned by:
 ```bash